Service Level Agreements (SLAs) Explained

 What an SLA is (plain English)

 An SLA is an agreement about what level of service is expected and how performance is measured.
-In managed services, the SLA is often the “contract backbone” that turns vague promises into specific commitments.
+In outsourcing and managed services, the SLA is the backbone that turns general promises (“we’ll support you”) into specific commitments (“we will restore service within X hours for severity‑1 incidents”).

 Why SLAs matter